jcp19/SPIDER/README.md

 TODO: por tutorial da tese e por trace na pasta logs
 TODO: por o mesmo tutorial que vou por na tese
 TODO: por link para o modelo do alloy4fun http://alloy4fun.inesctec.pt com o modelo
+TODO: por link para o paper

 Minha checker provides automated distributed data race detection for Minha via SMT constraint solving.
 More concretely, Minha checker receives as input an event trace captured at runtime, and generates a happens-before model that encodes the causal relationships between the events.
 After building the constraint system, Minha checker resorts to an SMT solver, namely Z3, to check for data races.
+It is capable of detecting race conditions **even if no bug caused by races conditions is noticeable in the traced execution**.
 A data race occurs when any two events over the same variable (where at least one of them is a write) are not ordered by a happens-before relationship.
+They are known to be a usual cause of severe bugs in concurrent and distributed systems.

 ## Configuration